dm5tt/MeshtasticNode_BQ25185/EVALUATION-v02.md

   - Use 5-6mm spacers between the solar panel and the box.
 It indirectly can act as a sunshield.
 As solar panels are mostly black they heat up a lot and so shouldn't be directly attached to it.
   - White or silver spray reduces the temperature even more.
 Bonus if it's a highly reflective spray.
   - Gore venting plugs are very expensive but useful to control the humidity.
 Not overly  critical as long it's only normal water - but salty air like close to the ocean kills electronics.
+EDIT:
+  - Alternative to Gore venting plugs: you can use syringe filters!
+They are cheap (100pcs@20€ at Aliexpress) with 0.8um pores .
   - Never use any hot glue.
 I switched to polymer adhesives used for boats and pools.
 A slight residual elasticity is desirable as it prevents breakage due to cable movement.